hashicorp/terraform-provider-azurerm/website/docs/r/signalr_service_network_acl.html.markdown

 A `private_endpoint` block supports the following:

-* `name` - (Required) The name of the Private Endpoint which is based on the SignalR service.
+* `id` - (Required) The ID of the Private Endpoint which is based on the SignalR service.

 **Note:** `allowed_request_types` and `denied_request_types` cannot be set together.